 In support of the projects completed with state grant funds, the THC also created the Texas Courthouse Stewardship Program, which provides technical assistance and training to county staff in how to maintain their newly restored courthouse.

-Counties have received full restoration funding through the Texas Historic Courthouse Preservation Program
+State taxes generated through the Texas Historic Courthouse Preservation Program

 Public Hearing: Round IX Grant Cycle